The development setup¶

 Working with mails¶

-If you want to test emails in your development setup, we recommend starting Python’s debugging SMTP server in a separate shell and configuring pretalx to use it.
-The debugging SMTP server will print every email to its stdout.
+If you want to test sending event emails via a custom SMTP server, we recommend starting Python’s debugging SMTP server in a separate shell:

 Working with translations¶